Romans Chapter Fourteen

 Romans 14:13

 The idea of a stumbling block has been misused many times by Christian leaders.
 It is often used in an attempt to keep people from some particular sin so that they will not drag someone else deeper into sin and away from God.
 As we see here, that is not what is meant by it at all.
 The meaning is the opposite in that it is talking about trying to apply your rules to other believers.
 This speaks of the legalism that Paul battled everywhere that he went.
-This has contributed to many people believing that they must somehow clean themselves up a bit before they can come to Christ or feeling discouraged because they don't appear to be a super saint.
+This has contributed to many people believing that they must somehow clean themselves up a bit before they can come to Yeshua Messiah or feeling discouraged because they don't appear to be a super saint.

 Romans 14:14 & 15